 First things first – let’s talk about the name of the watch.
 You might pick up the “Black” from the dial and bezel color, but the “Blizzard” part really does not seem to have an obvious reference.
 In actuality, Black Blizzard refers to the conditions that would arise in the Dust Bowl of the 1930s .
 There would be such thick, dark, dust kicked up by the winds that it resembled blizzard conditions – hence, Black Blizzard.
-It seems an odd thing to commemorate, to my mind, especially after having read The Worst Hard Time, which takes you through that time and what people experienced.
+It seems an odd thing to commemorate, to my mind, especially after having read The Worst Hard Time

 So, one one hand, it does seem like an odd name.
 When talking with Shinola about this, this is what they felt it was a tribute to the homesteaders who weathered those storms, and persevered on.
 So, however you look at it, the name is what it is.
 While the Black Blizzards of the past were undoubtedly awful, the watch that carries that name is quite the opposite.
 For our review sample, we had the 42mm come, as that is simply a more reasonable size, in my opinion.
 Of note, there was a 48mm version that is in the works, but not currently available.